2016 Dallas Cowboys season

-The 2016 Dallas Cowboys season was the franchise's 57th season in the National Football League (NFL), the eighth playing their home games at AT&T Stadium and the 6th full season under head coach Jason Garrett.
+The 2016 season was the Dallas Cowboys' 57th in the National Football League (NFL), their 28th under the ownership of Jerry Jones, their eighth playing their home games at AT&T Stadium, and their sixth full season under head coach Jason Garrett.

 After losing their first game to the New York Giants, the Cowboys won 11 straight games.
 The streak ended with them losing again to the same team in week 14, making this the first time since 2011 that the Cowboys were swept by the Giants.
 With division rivals Washington Redskins losing to the Arizona Cardinals in Week 13, the Cowboys clinched a playoff berth after missing the playoffs the previous year.
 Following the Giants' loss to the Philadelphia Eagles in Week 16, the Cowboys became NFC East champions for the second time in three years and clinched home-field advantage throughout the playoffs for the first time since 2007.
-The 13–3 record, which was 9 wins more than in the disastrous 2015 season, is tied for the best record in team history, equaling its 1992 and 2007 records.
-However, despite having the NFC's top seed as well as home-field advantage, the Cowboys suffered a devastating loss in the divisional round of the playoffs to the Green Bay Packers by a score of 34–31, ending their season and extending their NFC Championship game drought to 22 seasons.
-This was also QB Tony Romo's last season in the NFL, as he announced his retirement on April 4, 2017.
+The 13–3 record, which was 9 wins more than their injury-plagued season they had the year before, is tied for the best record in team history, equaling its 1992 and 2007 records.

+Despite this achievement, the Cowboys were upset by the 4th seeded Green Bay Packers by a score of 34–31 in the divisional round of the playoffs, ending their season and extending their NFC Championship game drought to 22 seasons.
+This was also quarterback Tony Romo's last season in the NFL, as he announced his retirement on April 4, 2017.
 The Cowboys became the first team since the AFL-NFL merger to rise from the bottom of the NFC to the top seed in one season.